Photojournalism Scholarship: STERN Grant – a Scholarship Award for Young Photojournalists

 How will the winner be identified?

-The jury consists of the following members of STERN magazine's editorial team: Art Director Frances Uckermann, Deputy Editor-in-Chief Giuseppe di Grazia, as well as the two Directors of photography at the STERN picturedesk, Andreas Kronawitt and Andreas Trampe.
+The jury consists of the following members of STERN magazine's editorial team: Deputy Art Director Andreas Nyland, Editor-in-Chief Florian Gless, as well as the two Directors of photography at the STERN picturedesk, Andreas Kronawitt and Andreas Trampe.

 When will the winner be announced?